Higher Ground (Tammy Wynette album)

 Higher Ground is the twenty-seventh studio album by American country music singer-songwriter Tammy Wynette.
 It was released on July 6, 1987, by Epic Records.

 Recording

 "A Slow Burning Fire" is a cover of a song recorded by country music artist George Jones on his 1984 album, Ladies' Choice.

 Commercial performance

 The album peaked at No. 43 on the Billboard Top Country Albums chart.
-The album's lead single, “Your Love” reached No. 12 on the Billboard Hot Country Singles chart.
-The second single from the album, “Talkin’ to Myself Again” peaked at No. 16, and the third and final single, “Beneath a Painted Sky” peaked at No. 25.
+The lead single, "Your Love", reached No. 12 on the Billboard Hot Country Singles chart.
+The second single, "Talkin' to Myself Again", peaked at No. 16, and the third and final single, "Beneath a Painted Sky", peaked at No. 25.